Mateo-Coello/Siamese-Convolutional-Neural-Network/README.md

 # Siamese Convolutional Neural Network for the Classification  of Peach Leaves.

-This work focuses on the use of Siamese CNNs to identify front and back faces of six Peach leaves varieties, which play a crucial role prior to detecting bacteriosis, a common disease in Peach production.
+This work focuses on the use of Siamese CNNs to identify the front and back faces of six Peach leaf varieties, which play a crucial role prior to detecting bacteriosis, a common disease in Peach production.

 ## Dataset
 The dataset is available at https://drive.google.com/drive/folders/1rWCr9DrknoK0HKFhNRavCVgZ5UKjU3hi.
-The experiments developed were applied on the 224x224 variant of the dataset.
+The experiments developed were applied to the 224x224 variant of the dataset.

 ## Architectures
 The models developed for this work were